 Patient Medical Records | Birth and Death Certificates

 The Health Information Management Department at Houston Methodist Hospital is dedicated to maintaining your medical records and keeping your health information private and secure in accordance with federal and state regulations.

 Normal business hours are, Monday through Friday, 8 a.m. to 4:30 p.m.

 If you have any further questions, please contact the facility where you received services.

 Your health information — connected, coordinated and convenient

-Houston Methodist MyChart is part of a new, system-wide electronic health record system gradually launching at all Houston Methodist facilities.
-This system will help provide a more efficient patient experience, and ultimately help achieve better health outcomes.
+Houston Methodist MyChart is part of a system-wide electronic health record system available at all Houston Methodist facilities.
+This system provides a more efficient patient experience, and ultimately help achieve better health outcomes.

 Frequently Asked Questions: